Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning

 Our work introduces new protocols to perform secure sparse multiplications in an outsourced setting.
 While we introduce the first outsourced secure sparse multiplications, existing works \cite{chen_when_2021,cui_exploiting_2021,schoppmann_make_2019} had already described secure protocols, but in a non-outsourced setting.
 Instead of introducing new protocols, one may wonder whether the existing protocols can be adapted to the outsourced setting.
 This appendix details why such an adaptation of \cite{chen_when_2021,cui_exploiting_2021,schoppmann_make_2019} is not straightforward and can result in inefficient constructions.

-\paragraph{Adapting \cite{chen_when_2021,cui_exploiting_2021}} Cui et al. and Chen et al. described sparse-dense matrix multiplications where one party $P_1$ knows the plaintext sparse matrix $X$ and the other party $P_2$ knows the plaintext dense matrix $Y$.
+\paragraph{Adapting \cite{chen_when_2021,cui_exploiting_2021}} These works described sparse-dense matrix multiplications where one party $P_1$ knows the plaintext sparse matrix $X$ and the other party $P_2$ knows the plaintext dense matrix $Y$.
 In both protocols, the dense matrix $Y$ is homomorphically encrypted and the first party $P_1$ performs a dense multiplication between their plaintext sparse matrix $X$ and the encrypted dense matrix $Y$ it receives from $P_2$.
-In Chen et al. \cite{chen_when_2021}, the encrypted matrix $Y$ is entirely transmitted to the first party.
-In Cui et al. \cite{cui_exploiting_2021}, the parties use a private information retrieval to avoid transmitting the whole matrix.
+In \cite{chen_when_2021}, the encrypted matrix $Y$ is entirely transmitted to the first party.
+In \cite{cui_exploiting_2021}, the parties use a private information retrieval to avoid transmitting the whole matrix.